Mitch Garver Preview, Player Props: Rangers vs. Mariners

 Mitch Garver At The Plate

-- Garver has an RBI in 30 of 84 games this year, with multiple RBI in 10 of them.
+- Garver has driven in a run in 30 games this year (35.3%), including 10 games with more than one RBI (11.8%).
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.